jBugman/fun-lang/README.md

 Also, there may be an ability to use raw inline Go code for more complex cases.

 ⚠️ Under active development.
 Expect changes to everything.

-⚠️ Examples in `examples/` may not be up to day.
+⚠️ Examples in `examples/` may not be up to date.

 Transpiling is mostly literal, but there are some differences from Go: